Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 \subsection{Ricci and sectional curvature}

 The \textbf{Ricci curvature tensor} (AKA Ricci tensor ) is formed by contracting two indices in the Riemann curvature tensor:

-Using the symmetries of the Riemann tensor for a metric connection along with the first Bianchi identity for zero torsion, it is easily shown that the Ricci tensor is symmetric.
+Using the symmetries of the Riemann tensor for a metric connection along with the first Bianchi identity for zero torsion, it is easily shown that the Ricci tensor for the Levi-Civita connection is symmetric.
+A pseudo-Riemannian manifold is said to have constant Ricci curvature, or to be an \textbf{Einstein manifold} , if the Ricci tensor is a constant multiple of the metric tensor.